 Detoxing your body, mind, and spirit is an increasingly popular aspect of mindfulness and health routine changes.
 You can find store-bought detox options for all aspects of your body including your skin, body, and spirit.
 What you may not know is that you can detox your hair.
 Here are some reasons you should detox your hair, methods for DIY hair detox, and tips for detoxing your hair.

 Strip Your Hair

 The first step to detoxing your hair is to strip it.
 This may seem like you need chemicals to do this, but you don’t.
 In fact, stripping your hair simply means doing an apple cider vinegar rinse or baking soda rinse on your hair and massaging it.
 If you have oily hair, you can use a rye flour paste as well.
 As long as it is organic rye flour.
 Another way to strip your hair and add condition is to do a henna coloring on it.
 This will strip it, condition it, and help remove chemicals Just make sure that anything you use is organic labeled and labeled non-GMO as well as vegan.

 Use a No Poo Method

 The no-poo method is simply to avoid shampoo and conditioners.
-You ideally want to use nothing on your hair that is shampoo related.
+You ideally want to use nothing on your hair that is shampoo-related.
 After you complete your hair detox you can start using a castile soap base for cleansing, but overall you want to stay away from commercial shampoos.
 These items strip your hair of its vitality, oils, and natural radiance.
-They also breakdown the hair follicles causing damage to the hair as well as the scalp.
-You can use just a baking soda rinse for your shampoo, massaging the mix from the scalp to the tips of the hair, and rinsing completely.
-You can then use a spray of apple cider vinegar for your conditioner.
+They also break down the hair follicles causing damage to the hair as well as the scalp.
+You can use just a baking soda rinse for your shampoo, massage the mix from the scalp to the tips of the hair, and rinse completely.
+You can then use a spray in apple cider vinegar for your conditioner.
 Let it sit during your shower, and then rinse out.
 The smell will die out as your hair dries.

 Rinse With Cool Clean Water